watsonian/memcache_do/README.md

 # MemcacheDo

 This is a lightweight library that lets you execute ad hoc memcache commands to a designated host and port.
+This code was extracted from the [memcache-client](http://github.com/mperham/memcache-client) library.

 ## Usage